Statistical rigor built in

 • A Sharpe of 2.0 from 1,000 trials is statistically very different from a Sharpe of 2.0 from a single trial.
 DSR quantifies this difference.

-Why this matters: Without this correction, optimizers will always find something that looks good — it is a mathematical certainty when the trial count is large enough.
+Why this matters: Without this correction, optimizers will always find something that looks good.
+It is a mathematical certainty when the trial count is large enough.
 DSR tells you whether your best result is genuine or a statistical artifact.

 Bailey, D.H. & López de Prado, M. (2014).
 "The Deflated Sharpe Ratio: Correcting for Selection Bias, Backtest Overfitting and Non-Normality."
 Journal of Portfolio Management, 40(5), 94–107.